Breaking News | Police Foil Criminal Operation, Recover AK-47 Rifle In Oyo

 The Police Command in Oyo State has foiled a criminal operation at Bakari, a border village between Oyo and Ogun State and recovered an AK-47 rifle while on stop and search operation.

-The command’s Public Relation Officer, DSP Adewale Osifeso, made the disclosed in a statement issued on Monday and made available to newsmen in Ibadan.
+The command’s Public Relation Officer, DSP Adewale Osifeso, made the disclosure in a statement issued on Monday and made it available to newsmen in Ibadan.

 Osifeso said the operatives attached to the command’s Monitoring Unit made the breakthrough on Sunday at about 4:30 pm while on a stop and search duty at Bakari.